 They have the best beachside location on the island, with the marvelous Kauna‘oa Beach (usually called Mauna Kea) right at its doorstep.
 This beach alone qualified it for a real gem, as far as we’re concerned.
 The lu‘au is the best in Kohala, and their restaurants are what you’d expect from a resort of this caliber.
-There is also a weekly clambake on the beach.
-Rooms (400–880 sq. ft.) are $675–$1,275; suites (1,100–1,207 sq. ft.) are $1,300–$4,000.
+Rooms are 400–880 sq. ft., suites are 1,100–1,207 sq. ft.